Mission Statement

 Neue Galerie New York was conceived by two men who enjoyed a close friendship over a period of nearly thirty years: art dealer and museum exhibition organizer Serge Sabarsky and businessman, philanthropist, and art collector Ronald S. Lauder.
 Sabarsky and Lauder shared a passionate commitment to Modern German and Austrian art, and dreamed of opening a museum to showcase the finest examples of this work.
 After Sabarsky died in 1996, Lauder carried on the vision of creating Neue Galerie New York as a tribute to his friend.

-Our museum’s name (which means “new gallery”) has its historical roots in various European institutions, artists’ associations, and commercial galleries, foremost the Neue Galerie in Vienna, founded in 1923 by Otto Kallir.
-All sought to capture the innovative, modern spirit they discovered and pursued at the turn of the twentieth century.
-Our institution thus reflects a dual commitment: an embrace of the city in which we are located and a focus on the culture upon which our exhibitions and collections are based.
+Historically, the name Neue Galerie derives from a number of sources.
+It may be traced to several nineteenth-century German institutions, among them the Neue Galerie Kassel, which opened in 1877.
+Since the mid-twentieth century, the name has been used by two Austrian museums, the Neue Galerie Graz and the Neue Galerie der Stadt Linz.
+The most similar to our museum in terms of programming is the Neue Galerie in Vienna, founded in 1923, which was an important showcase for the work of Gustav Klimt, Oskar Kokoschka, Egon Schiele, and other artists associated with the Viennese Secession movement.
+Our institution reflects a dual commitment: an embrace of the city in which we are located and a focus on the culture upon which our exhibitions and collections are based.
 Two of the principal goals of the Neue Galerie New York are to bring a sense of perspective back to Germanic culture of this period, and to make the best of this work available to American and other audiences for both scholarly and aesthetic inquiry.

 The Building